Friendships put on hold when CHL takes on U.S. at Prospects Challenge | TSN

 Spence is ranked at No. 8 by McKenzie and No. 10 by Button, while Moore was placed at No. 11 by McKenzie and No. 15 by Button.

-Since the season began, Misa is off to an historic offensive pace with 23 goals and 42 points in 21 games with Saginaw while Spence has come out strong with 11 goals and 27 points in 21games in Erie.
+Since the season began, Misa is off to an historic offensive pace with 23 goals and 46 points in 23 games with Saginaw while Spence has come out strong with 11 goals and 29 points in 23 games in Erie.

 Moore leads the United States’ U18 team with eight goals and 17 points in 22 games against various college teams and international squads this season.
 He also has two assists in five games early in the United States Hockey League season.